arunmenon/text2sql/documentation/journey/USER_FLOW.md

 The semantic graph provides:
 - Precise mapping between natural language terms and technical entities
-- Understanding of business concepts and their technical implementations
+- Storage of business glossary terms with their definitions (as GlossaryTerm nodes)
 - Knowledge of join paths and relationships between entities
 - Confidence scoring for ambiguous mappings
+- Note: Complex composite concepts are handled at runtime rather than as persistent nodes

 ### 2. LLM Handles Linguistic Complexity